 TPDs are appointed by PGDDs working for HEE, NES, NIMDTA or the Wales Deanery.
 In Dentistry, these posts are normally unremunerated although there may be funding to the provider.
 They should be specialty specific.
-The appointment is normally for three years.
+The appointment is normally for a maximum of six years.
 It is the responsibility of PGDDs working for HEE, NES, NIMDTA or the Wales Deanery to inform the relevant SAC and ISCP (or other e-logbook provider) of the appointment.